The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Modes of Transport

-For me, the best part of travel with a group is the dedicated guide who remains with you throughout the trip, showing you their country, acting as translator and managing all the logistics.
-They check train schedules, and confirm dinner reservations, so you can relax in the garden, sipping a gin & tonic and watching the peacocks.
+For me, one of the best part of travel with a group is the dedicated guide who remains with you throughout the trip, showing you their country, acting as translator and managing all the logistics.
+They check train schedules, buy tickets and confirm dinner reservations, so you can relax in the garden, sipping a gin & tonic and watching the peacocks.
 Exactly as it should be.

 Sometimes the guide is from the country you are visiting, which gives you the unique opportunity to learn about the culture, history and customs from a local.
 I’ve heard many people say it was their guide that made the trip exceptional.
 That has also been my experience.

 Many tour companies use guides from a western country and then have local guides join the group for individual parts of the tour.
-Be sure to ask about this, if you have a preference.
+Be sure to ask about this, so you know what to expect.

 In addition to the primary guides, some group tours (typically the more expensive ones) will include other experts: archeologists, astronomers or professional photographers, for example.
 National Geographic and Smithsonian are tour operators which do this in some cases.
 Inquire, if you have a particular interest you would like to pursue while you travel.

 Check that the activity level on the tour is what you are looking for.
 A Uganda adventure to see the mountain gorillas can involve hours of strenuous hiking through dense jungle.
-Conversely, some people are disappointed when a tour with a focus on culture and historic monuments does not include any hiking.
-(Tell me all about the mountain gorillas if you go… Uganda is high on my bucket list!)
+(Please comment below if you’ve seen the mountain gorillas… that experience is high on my bucket list!)
+Conversely, some people are disappointed when a tour with a focus on historic monuments does not include any hiking.

 Look at what the itinerary includes, beyond visits to typical attractions.
 More group tours are including opportunities to interact with local people in a meaningful way.
 That could be attending a cooking class in someone’s home for example.
 These are always among my most memorable experiences.